Planning Model

 For example, if the organization's strategic purpose was - “within 3 years we outperform on every expectation”, the leadership team would document:

-Using this strategic planning model, planning is everything; the plan is nothing…
+Using this model, planning is everything - but the plan itself is nothing…

 Traditional Approach